Chasing Accreted Structures within Gaia DR2 using Deep Learning: A New Catalog of Accreted Stars

 To further explore the differences between the canonical and the high-purity cuts, we provide the $v_r- v_\phi$ distributions of the resultant datasets in the bottom row of \Fig{fig:KinematicRV_AllStars}.
 The \emph{in situ} sample ($S<0.75$) is dominated by the stars at $v_r \sim 0 \kms$ and $v_\phi \sim 200\kms$ as expected, although it also includes some accreted stars that happen to be scored below $S=0.75$ by the network.
 Both the high-purity and canonical samples show an elongated structure in the radial direction that spans $v_r \in [-400, 400] \kms$, with $v_\phi \sim 0\kms$.
 This is \Gaia Enceladus, further discussed in \Sec{sec:structures}.
 When we implement the canonical cut, we find that the network carves out a nearly circular region in this parameter space, because any star that falls within this region is very likely to be \emph{in situ}.
 It does however leave a distinct half-moon structure in this plane, particularly apparent in the middle panel of \Fig{fig:KinematicRV_AllStars}, second row.
 If we increase the cut to $S > 0.95$, so that we only plot the stars that the network labels as accreted with high confidence, we find that the half-moon structure dissolves into a localized overdensity at $v_r \sim 150\kms$ and $v_\phi \sim 140 \kms$.
 We call this new structure Nyx, and will describe it in more detail in \Sec{sec:structures}.
 It is important to note that Nyx is present in the canonical sample as well, but is much easier to identify in the high-purity sample.

 Figure~\ref{fig:ToomreKinetic} provides the Toomre plots for the canonical and high-purity cuts.
 The black-dashed lines are centered around $v_\text{lsr} = 220\kms$ and extend to $|v - v_\text{lsr} | > 100 - 220\kms$.
 As with the $v_r - v_\phi$ distributions shown in \Fig{fig:KinematicRV_AllStars}, the network cuts out the region within the inner dashed circle.
 A common selection criterion for identifying accreted stars is to require that $|v - v_\text{lsr} | > 180$--$220\kms$ (see~\cite{2018A&A...615A..70P} for a review).
 By default, such a cut ignores stars that fall within (approximately) the outermost dashed circle in \Fig{fig:ToomreKinetic}, biasing the resulting distribution of stars in velocity space.
 This consequently ignores any substructure that co-rotates with the disk.
 Our deep-learning--based catalog has been constructed to minimize such a bias, thereby enabling us to look for prograde structures.
 Several structures stand out in both the canonical and high-purity samples.
 The vertically extended overdensity centered at $v_y \sim 0\kms$ is \Gaia Enceladus.
-Second, the overdensity centered at $v_y \sim 150\kms$ and $\sqrt{v_x^2 + v_z^2} \sim 140 \kms$ is Nyx.
+Second, the overdensity centered at $v_y \sim 130\kms$ and $\sqrt{v_x^2 + v_z^2} \sim 130 \kms$ is Nyx.
 Nyx becomes more evident in the high-purity sample where the disk contamination is reduced.

 We emphasize that the kinematic distribution of the stars that are easiest to label as accreted are not guaranteed to be representative of the distribution for \emph{all} accreted stars.
-Therefore, moving forward, we will present results for both the canonical and high-purity samples, although we emphasize the possibility of biases in the distributions, more so in the high-purity sample~\citep{ml_paper}.
+Therefore, moving forward, we will present results for both the canonical and high-purity samples, although we emphasize the possibility of biases in the distributions, especially as the cut on $S$ becomes more restrictive~\citep{ml_paper}.